Lyme Science Blog

 Frequently Asked Questions

-How common is poor sleep quality in Lyme disease?
+Is poor sleep common in Lyme disease?

-Does sleep quality improve after Lyme disease treatment?
+Can sleep problems continue after Lyme treatment?

 References

 2. Bechtold KT, Rebman AW, Crowder LA, Johnson-Greene D, Aucott JN.
-Standardized Symptom Measurement of Individuals with Early Lyme Disease Over Time.
+Standardized symptom measurement of individuals with early Lyme disease over time.
 Arch Clin Neuropsychol.
 2017;32(2):129-141.

 Related Posts